Parameterized algorithms for locating-dominating sets: Introduction

 A dominating set in a graph $G$ is a set $D$ of vertices of $G$ such that every vertex outside $D$ is adjacent to a vertex in $D$.
 A locating–dominating set is a dominating set $D$ that locates/distinguishes all the vertices in the sense that every vertex not in $D$ has a unique neighborhood in $D$.
 Formally, we define the problem as follows:

 \probl{Locating-Dominating Set}{A graph $G$ and an integer $d$.}{Does $G$ admit a locating-dominating set of size at most $d$?}

 This problem was introduced and first studied by Slater~\cite{slater1987domination}, and since then has been extensively studied in the literature~\cite{foucaud2015,foucaud2017-i,hernando2019,junnila2019,rall1984}.
 It was proven to be NP-complete for bipartite graphs by Charon et al.~\cite{charon2003} and interval graphs and permutation graphs by Foucaud et al.~\cite{foucaud2017-i}.
-These results were later extended for interval graphs of diameter 2 and permutation graphs of diameter 2 \cite{foucaud2017-ii}.
+These results were later extended for interval graphs of diameter 2 and permutation graphs of diameter 2 in~\cite{foucaud2017-ii}, and to subcubic planar bipartite graphs in~\cite{foucaud2015}.
 On the other hand, it is linear-time solvable for trees~\cite{auger2010minimal,slater1987domination} and, more generally, for graphs of bounded clique-width; the latter result is obtained through a direct application of Courcelle’s theorem \cite{courcelle1990}.
 In terms of approximation, \pname{Locating–Dominating Set} can be approximated to a logarithmic factor, but no sub-logarithmic approximation algorithm exists under standard complexity hypotheses.
 These inapproximability results were extended to bipartite graphs, split graphs and co-bipartite graphs \cite{foucaud2015}.
 We refer to \cite{lobstein2012watching} for an on-line bibliography on this topic and related notions.
-In terms of parameterized complexity, these hardness results imply that the problem is \para\NPH\ when parameterized by diameter, distance to interval, distance to split, maximum degree, and genus; moreover, parameterizing by the natural parameter $d$ (the size of the solution) would be trivially \FPT\ since $d \in \Omega(\log n)$.
+In terms of parameterized complexity, these hardness results imply that the problem is \para\NPH\ when parameterized by diameter, distance to interval, distance to split, maximum degree, genus, mim-width~\cite{mimwidth_interval}, twin-width~\cite{twinwidth1}, and minimum clique cover; moreover, parameterizing by the natural parameter $d$ (the size of the solution) would be trivially \FPT\ since $d \in \Omega(\log n)$.
 On the other hand, the linear-time algorithm for graphs of bounded cliquewidth implies that the problem is fixed-parameter tractable under several parameterizations such as cliquewidth, distance to cograph, treewidth, feedback vertex set, max leaf number, and vertex cover.
-However, to the best of our knowledge, no kernelization results for structural parameterizations of \pname{Locating-Dominating Set} have been presented so far; moreover this knowledge gap extends to some more uncommon parameterizations, such as minimum clique cover and cotreewidth.
+However, to the best of our knowledge, no kernelization results for structural parameterizations of \pname{Locating-Dominating Set} have been presented so far.